robotframework/robotframework/doc/releasenotes/rf-3.0b1.rst

 Table names `Metadata` and `User Keyword` have been deprecated in favour of `Settings` and `Keywords`, respectively (`#2208`_).
-Similarly as with `deprecated synonyms for settings`_, the motivation is making the syntax simpler, we do not expect them to be used too wildly, and can consider reverting the deprecation if our expectation is wrong.
+Similarly as with `deprecated synonyms for settings`_, the motivation is making the syntax simpler, we do not expect them to be used too wildly, and we can consider reverting the deprecation if our expectation is wrong.

 Python 2.6 support